GPUOpen-LibrariesAndSDKs/VulkanMemoryAllocator/README.md

 # Prequisites

 - Self-contained C++ library in single header file.
 No external dependencies other than standard C and C++ library and of course Vulkan.
+STL containers are not used by default.
 - Public interface in C, in same convention as Vulkan API.
 Implementation in C++.
 - Error handling implemented by returning `VkResult` error codes - same way as in Vulkan.
 - Interface documented using Doxygen-style comments.
 - Platform-independent, but developed and tested on Windows using Visual Studio.
 Continuous integration setup for Windows and Linux.
-Tested also on Android, MacOS, and other platforms.
+Used also on Android, MacOS, and other platforms.

 # Example